tldr-pages/tldr/contributing-guides/style-guide.md

 - If a command can take 0 or more arguments of the same kind, use an ellipsis: `{{placeholder1 placeholder2 ...}}`.
   For instance, if multiple paths are expected `{{path/to/directory1 path/to/directory2 ...}}` can be used.
-- If the multiple-argument command refers to a PowerShell command, separate each placeholder and ellipsis with a space-padded comma instead, such as `{{placeholder1 , placeholder2 , ...}}`, not `{{placeholder1, placeholder2, ...}}`.
 - If a command can take 0 or more arguments of different kinds, use an ellipsis: `{{placeholder1|placeholder2|...}}`.
   If there are more than 5 possible values use `|...` after the last item.
 - It's impossible to restrict the minimum or (and) maximum placeholder count via `ellipsis`.